A Glossary of Poetic Vocabulary Terms for Children

 A word that has the same spelling and sound as another word, but a different meaning.
 For example “fine” (an adjective meaning nice) and “fine” (a noun meaning money you have to pay as a punishment) are homonyms.

 Pronounced “hi-PER-buh-lee.”
 A extreme and obvious exaggeration, not meant to be believed or taken literally.
-For example, “he has million-dollar hair” or “this test is taking forever.”
+For example, “he has a million-dollar smile” or “this test is taking forever.”
 See How to Write an Exaggeration Poem.

 Poetry that is intended to be humorous, amusing, or entertaining.
 While there is some light verse written in free verse, most light verse is written in rhyme and meter.
 There are also many light-verse poetic forms, such as limericks, clerihews, double-dactyls, etc.